-The South Whidbey School District Farm and Gardens provide garden-based curriculum to over 550 children grades K- 5 at the Elementary School and South Whidbey Academy, and to grades 7 and 8 at the Middle School.
-They grow produce for school lunches, events, culinary programs and local non-profits (Good Cheer Food Bank and Whidbey Island Nourishes).
+South Whidbey School Farms provides farm-based curriculum to over 1200 students grades K-12 at the Elementary School, South Whidbey Middle School, South Whidbey High School and South Whidbey Academy.
+The program grows produce for school lunches, events, culinary programs and local non-profits (Good Cheer Food Bank and Whidbey Island Nourishes).
 The students also love to eat the fresh-picked veggies as part of their classes.
 South Whidbey is the first school district in the nation to deliver produce on a regular basis to a Chartwells-managed food service.
 This program is coordinated by Cary Peterson.
+Visit the School Farm website HERE.

 Our growing spaces include:

-- The School Farm is a 1/2 acre growing space provides garden-based curriculum while also growing produce for the cafeterias, non-profits and classes.
+- The School Farm, started in 2013, is a 1/2 acre growing space provides garden-based curriculum while also growing produce for the cafeterias, non-profits and classes.
 Students come weekly or bi-weekly with their teachers to the farm, a short walk away.
 The lively, hands-on curriculum is integrated K-5 and engages the students in growing the food while learning, and eating.

 - The Big ACRE (Abundant Community Resources for Everyone) is an acre farm on school district property adjacent to the Good Cheer Food Bank.
 It is collaboratively managed to grow produce for the Food Bank and to deliver produce to Chartwells for the school cafeterias.